Mayankojhaa/social-media-sentiment-analysis/README.md

 ## Contact

-For queries or collaboration opportunities, please reach out via [LinkedIn](https://www.linkedin.com/in/mayankojha2228/) or GitHub.
+For queries or collaboration opportunities, please reach out via [LinkedIn](https://www.linkedin.com/in/mayankojha2228/) or [LinkedIn](https://www.linkedin.com/in/mayankojha2228/).